frederic-perez/AmE-dictionary/data/dictionary.md

 __drubbing__ _n_ :three::dart: (drubbings) __1__ A beating; a sound thrashing. __2__ A decisive, humiliating defeat, as in a game or contest. _The Knights have improved since receiving a drubbing from the Miners._
 __drudge<sup>1</sup>__ _n_ :two: A person who does tedious, menial, or unpleasant work. _Syn_ navvy, peon, galley slave _Picking up after my ungrateful kids every day makes me feel like little more than a household drudge._
 __drudge<sup>2</sup>__ _v_ To do hard, menial, or monotonous work.
-__drudgery__ _n_ :four::dart: Tedious, menial, or unpleasant work. _Syn_ donkeywork, plodding, grind _The novelty soon wore off, and though she thought she was prepared for drudgery, she found it very tedious to go on doing the same thing day after day._
+__drudgery__ _n_ :five::dart: Tedious, menial, or unpleasant work. _Syn_ donkeywork, plodding, grind _The novelty soon wore off, and though she thought she was prepared for drudgery, she found it very tedious to go on doing the same thing day after day._
 __drugstore__
 __drugwise__
 __drum up__